gansanay/pimpmycourse/README.md

 # pimpmycourse
-help great academic courses live a new awesome interactive life
+help great academic courses live a new awesome life